-When trees may interfere with visibility of signage, building and site entrances, or other ground floor features, applicants should specify trees that can be limbed up to provide visibility.
+When trees would block visibility of signage, building and site entrances, or other essential ground floor features, applicants should specify trees that can be limbed up to provide visibility.
 Slight modifications to tree spacing may be allowed to improve visibility.
 However, the overall goal of a continuous canopy upon maturity should be fulfilled.